esternaouri/Airport_v2/README.md

 PHONE : 058-700-7177

-This project contain a web site of flight registration. to registe for a flight you have to give information about your name, your aircraft, the date of flight, flight diration, the drstination and how much fuel you are going to use. destination's are : LLBG , LLHA ,LLHZ , LLIB for each Israel airports. when you insert a destination in the card, automatically you have a link with important information about this airport and a API with current waether in the airport.
+This project contain a web site of flight registration. to registe for a flight you have to give information about your name, your aircraft, the date of flight, flight duration, the destination and how much fuel you are going to use. destination's are : LLBG , LLHA ,LLHZ , LLIB for each Israel airports. when you insert a destination in the card, automatically you have a link with important information about this airport and a API with current waether in the airport.